paciorek/future-kubernetes/README.md

 A primary use of this would be to run R in parallel across multiple virtual machines in the cloud.
 Kubernetes provides the infrastructure to set things up so that the main R process and all the R workers are running and able to communicate with each other.

 At the moment, the instructions make use of Google Kubernetes Engine or Amazon's Elastic Kubernetes Service, but apart from the initial step of starting the cluster, I expect the other steps to work on other cloud providers' Kubernetes platforms.
+These instructions should also work with Microsoft Azure Kubernetes Service,

 The future package provides for parallel computation in R on one or more machines.